 Click on any of the books to learn more.

-Students in training classes for FOA Certification will be trained in basic hands-on skills appropriate for the certification and the instructor will evaluate the student's abilities to learn these skills.
-Those applying with field experience will submit documentation of their experience and other training plus references which will be evaluated by the FOA staff.
+Students in training classes for FOA Certification will be trained in basic hands-on skills appropriate for the certification and the FOA Certified Instructor will evaluate the student's abilities to learn these skills.
+Those applying directly with field experience will submit documentation of their experience and other training plus references which will be evaluated by the FOA staff.

 Studying For FOA Certification Exams

-If you are preparing for a FOA exam, either taking a course from an FOA-approved school or directly from the FOA, you can study for the exam using the FOA references.
-Reference materials for studying for these certification exams are available with the FOA textbooks or online free with the FOA Guide or Fiber U.
+If you are preparing for a FOA exam, either taking a course from an FOA-approved school or directly from the FOA, you can study for the exam using the FOA references listed above.
+Reference materials for studying for these certification exams are available with the FOA textbooks or online free with the FOA Guide or as self-study programs at Fiber U.